Bartow County License Hearing Guide

 How to Request: You can request an ALR hearing through the following methods:

-• Mail: Send a written request for an ALR hearing to the address specified on the DDS form provided at the time of your arrest.
-Ensure you send it via certified mail with return receipt requested so you have proof of timely submission.
+- Mail: Send a written request for an ALR hearing to the address specified on the DDS form provided at the time of your arrest.
+Send it via certified mail with return receipt requested as proof of timely submission.

 What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
 This suspension will take effect 30 days after your arrest.
 You will lose the opportunity to challenge the suspension administratively before it begins.